Alexhb61/Matrix_Algorithms/triangular_matricies/QR_decomposition.md

 ## The problem
 Given any complex n by k matrix A where n >= k:
 We seek a pair of matricies Q,R such that
 1. R is upper triangular k by k.
-For all i,j in [k] : if i > j then R_ij = 0
+Meaning: For all i,j in [k] : if i > j then R_ij = 0
 2. Q is rectangular unitary n by k.
-Q^T = Q^+ The conjugate transpose is equal to the moore-penrose psuedoinverese.
+Meaning: Q^T = Q^+ i.e. The conjugate transpose is equal to the moore-penrose psuedoinverese.
-3. A = QR .
-IE this is a decomposition of matrix A in particular.
+3. A = QR . i.e. this is a decomposition of matrix A in particular.
 ## Analyzing The Gram Schmit Process
 The Gram-Schmit process is an old algorithm for finding the orthonormal basis of a matrix which is equivalent to the Q in a QR decomposition.
 It finds one orthogonal vector at a time by subtracting off the projections of that column onto precomputed orthogonal vectors.
 A bad implementation of it will take O(nk^2) work and O(k^2(logn)) depth.
 A better implementation of it will take O(klogkn) depth.
 Here is some pseudocode for the orthonormalization.